Ukraine Secures 1 Bn Euros In Aid to Get Through Winter - UrduPoint

 Ukraine Secures 1 Bn Euros In Aid 'to Get Through Winter'

-Around seventy countries and international organisations gathered in Paris for a meeting aimed at enabling Ukrainians "to get through this winter", said French President Emmanuel Macron.
+Around 70 countries and international organisations gathered in Paris for a meeting aimed at enabling Ukrainians "to get through this winter", said French President Emmanuel Macron.

 In a video message, Zelensky said Ukraine needed assistance worth around 800 million euros in the short term for its battered energy sector.